prebid/prebid.github.io/dev-docs/modules/userId.md

 ### ID+

-ID+ solution is Zeotap Initiative which is an open invitation to the whole ecosystem to collaboratively solve the industry challenge of identity resolution in a third-party cookieless environment.
+ID+, a zeotap powered solution, is an open invitation to the entire ecosystem to collaboratively solve the industry challenge of identity resolution in a third-party cookieless environment.

-ID+ is based on Zeotap’s Deterministic Audience graph and is designed to work in the world without the 3rd party cookie.
-This sub-module makes the user’s ID+ available in the bid request.
+This sub-module enables the user’s ID+ to be available in the bid request.

-You can learn more about it at [ID+ powered by Zeotap](https://idplus.io/)
+More information on ID+ can be found here: [https://idplus.io/](https://idplus.io/)

 Add it to your Prebid.js package with: